“where are you from?”

 I know the term ‘third culture kid’ has been used repetitively and its articles being overused but this is about my side and experience of the TCK life.

 Being a third culture kid means you grew up in a country different from where your parents and majority of your family grew up in.
-In simpler words, if you are a TCK you’ve lived overseas at least once or have moved around several times, travel a lot and go to international schools (whether it be the American, British or French school in that country) which means you have friends from all over the world, can swear in different languages blah blah you get the deal.
+In simpler words, if you are a TCK you’ve lived overseas at least once or have moved around several times, travel a lot and go to international schools (whether it be the American, British, German or French school in that country) which means you have friends from all over the world, can swear in different languages blah blah you get the deal.

 As interesting as it sounds to move around, the third-culture-kid-life is actually a very lonely world.
 Not lonely as in we don’t have friends, because, we have friends from everywhere and wherever but lonely because a lot of our childhood and youth is filled with the loss of friends.
-Like a lot of people who grow up locally, they are able to go to school with the same people from elementary to high school but for TCKs, it’s filled with people moving in and out of their lives.
+Like a lot of people who grow up locally, they are able to go to school with the same people from elementary to high school but for TCKs, their school life was filled with people moving in and out of their lives.

 watch my TCK video